Richard Bevan - Chief Executive

 A qualified teacher, John started his career at his hometown club Dundee where he won a League Cup Winners medal, before transferring to Tottenham Hotspur in 1974 for a fee of £160,000.
 In a relatively unsuccessful Spurs side, going through a transitional period, John had an excellent scoring record getting 62 goals in 118 appearances, and was a key member of the Spurs team that regained their place in the old First Division in 1977/78.
 He was later transferred to Derby County, before starting out on his managerial career.

-Ali joined the LMA as Office Administrator in March 2013 and has worked as Member Services Manager since July 2014.
+Ali joined the LMA in March 2013 and was appointed Member Services Director in June 2017.

 Ali was previously a BBC journalist responsible for news reporting, writing and reading news bulletins, and producing programmes.
 Interviewees included the Prime Minister, the Chancellor of the Exchequer and members of the royal family.
 In addition, Ali provided PR services to a number of charities, including the Campaign to Protect Rural England and Red Balloon Learner Centres.